jeremytammik/tbc/a/2042_hide_ribbon.md

 ### Removing Docs Zip Files, Panels and Buttons

-A call for feedback ona planned change downloading RCM from Docs, and a tricky solution to remove ribbon panels and buttons:
+A call for feedback on a planned change downloading a RCM from Docs, and a tricky solution to remove ribbon panels and buttons:

 - [No zips downloading RCM from Docs?](#2)
 - [Removing ribbon panel and button](#3)